jeremyButtler/fluDI/README.md

   use different methods to identify DI reads.
 So, they will likely not agree.

+diIds detects if both omni primer sequences are in a read.
+  If the forward and reverse primers are present, diIds then finds the mapped segement and compares actual length to the expected length.
+If the length is shorter then expected, then the read is assumed to be a DI read.

+DiFrag, uses a Waterman alignment to map reads to a set of reference genomes.
+To avoid sub-alignments, we use a low gap extension score (-0.1) and low snp score (-0.4), while using a high match score (5).
+The gap opening score is also kept high (-10) to avoid starting gaps early.
+After mapping, the alignments are scaned for larger (>=20) deletions.

+Neither of these methods are perfect and the results should be taken as an exploratory step not a final answer.

 # License:

 This coded is dual licensed under public domain and MIT